SAFAIDAM/PORTFOLIO-streamlit/README.md

 # PORTFOLIO-streamlit
-this code it presents a portfolio using streamlit
+this code it presents a portfolio using streamlit lib